Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 ### Check Boxes

 Another type of input element is a check box.
 Check box inputs correspond to boolean fields of the state.
-Assume we want extend the example we have to the following sample application that implements a state toggle that will detemine whether or not the resulting text from text box is upper case:
+Assume we want to extend the example we have to the following sample application that implements a state toggle that will detemine whether or not the resulting text from text box is upper case:

 <resolved-image source="/images/elm/checkbox-input.gif" />